andrevidela/Research-report/Thesis/index.md

 As we will see, there is a lot more to this story, so as part of this thesis, I will spend some time introducing dependent types as well as our host language: Idris.
 This warm up will be followed by a context review outlining the existing body of work about linear types and related topics.
 Once both the theoretical and technical landscape have been set I will introduce the concept of linear and quantitative type.
 Those two concepts together are the key to understanding the rest of this thesis which is about the ergonomics of Quantitative Type Theory\cite{qtt}\cite{nuttin} (QTT, for short) for software development and the performance improvement we can derive from the linearity features of Idris2.

 The main goal of this thesis is to explore the uses of quantitative types in a dependently-typed setting for real-world programs, those last two chapters are the result of such exploration.
 With it, I aim to explain the limitation of quantitative types and propose ways of getting around them.
-Some of those ideas have been implemented in the Idris2 compiler and we discuss their details and consequences.
+Some of those ideas have been implemented in the Idris2 compiler, and we discuss their details and consequences.

 Let us begin slowly and introduce the basic concepts.
 The following will only make assumptions about basic understanding of imperative and functional programming.

 ## Some vocabulary and jargon

 Technical papers are often hard to approach for the uninitiated because of their heavy use of unfamiliar vocabulary and domain-specific jargon.
-While jargon is useful for referencing complicated ideas succinctly, it is a double edged sword as it also tends to hinder learning by obscuring important concepts.
+While jargon is useful for referencing complicated ideas succinctly, it is a double-edged sword as it also tends to hinder learning by obscuring important concepts.
 Unfortunately, I do not have a solution for this problem, but I hope this section will help mitigate this feeling of helplessness when sentences seem to be composed of randomly generated sequences of letters rather than legitimate words.

 You will find more complete definitions at the end, in the glossary.

 ##### Type

 A label associated to a collection of values.
-For example `String` is the type given to strings of characters for text. `Int` is the type given to integer values. `Nat` is the type given to natural numbers.
+For example, `String` is the type given to strings of characters for text. `Int` is the type given to integer values. `Nat` is the type given to natural numbers.

 ##### Type-System